 Here are 10 suggested safe hobbies to try after addiction rehabilitation that can foster your self-esteem, occupy time that would be formerly spent drinking, and help you develop healthy relationships with others.

-1 – Cooking: Cooking is a great choice of hobby for recovering users because it involves an element of self-care.
+1 – Cooking: Cooking is a great choice of hobby for recovering users because it involves self-care.
 You can take classes, cook for others or cook for charities.

 3 – Team Sports: Join a local baseball or football team to improve your physical health and social skills.

-4 – Photography: Photography is a hobby that with potential for personal growth and opportunities to engage with others, especially if you join a class or go on field trips.
+4 – Photography: Photography is a hobby with the potential for personal growth and opportunities to engage with others, especially if you join a class or go on field trips.

 5 – Gardening: If you have a green thumb, then go ahead and create your perfect landscape.
 Working with the soil is very therapeutic.
 Joining a garden club can help you meet new people.

 6 – Horseback riding: This equine therapy for recovering addicts involves engagement with an animal, self-discipline, and aerobic exercise.